The Local, Legal Allies You Want In Your Corner

-In some situations, parentage must be established before an order for custody or child support can be determined.
-By Minnesota law, the biological mother of a child, who was not married to the child’s father when the child was born or conceived, has sole physical and legal custody of the child until paternity has been established, or custody determined.
+Parentage must be established before an order for custody or child support can be determined.
+Under Minnesota law, the biological mother of a child, who was not married to the child’s father when the child was born or conceived, has presumptive sole physical and sole legal custody of the child until paternity has been established, or custody determined.

 When a child is born to an unmarried mother, there are a couple of options to establish parentage of the child.
-If both parents agree that the man is the biological father, they can sign a Recognition of Parentage.
+If both parents agree that the man is the biological father, they can sign a Recognition of Parentage and pursue an order from the court.
 If the parties have not signed a Recognition of Parentage, either party may ask the court to enter an order finding that the man is the biological and legal father of the child.
 If either party questions the paternity of the child, the court will order both parties and the child to submit to genetic testing to establish paternity.

 After paternity has been established, a father may ask the court for rights to parenting time and/or custody of his child.
 At PCG Law, our priority is to advocate aggressively for your child’s best interests.
 We believe that every child deserves to have both parents involved in his or her life, to the fullest extent possible.